AnthonyG-24/CTC-website/README.md

 `HTML`: For structuring the website content.
 `CSS`: For styling the website with a focus on responsiveness and modern design principles.
 `JavaScript`: For adding interactivity, such as image slideshows and dynamic content toggling.
-`YouTube API`: For embedding live streams and chats.
+`YouTube`: For embedding live streams and chats.